mugiseyebrows/mugicpp/README.md

 foo.member('mFoo', qt.QString, undefined, {getter: true, setter: false, access: acc.PRIVATE})
 ```

-This creates `int` member `mBar` with default value 0, to which it will be initialized in empty constructor, but in parametrized constructor it will be initialized to `bar` argument value because members bound to constructor args by name. `mBar` is protected, `mFoo` is private
+This creates `int` member `mBar` with default value 0, to which it will be initialized in empty constructor, but in parametrized constructor it will be initialized to `bar` argument value because members bound to constructor args by name. `mBar` is protected, `mFoo` is private.
+Getters and setters are public by default or have access specified in options, like this: `{getter: acc.PROTECTED, setter: acc.PRIVATE}` (`{getter: true}` is the same as `{getter: acc.PUBLIC}`)

 ### Getters and setters